Construction industry scheme CIS guide UK 2026

 There are some traps to watch out for:

-- Missing paperwork: Keep all invoices and payment records organized.
+- Missing paperwork: Keep all invoices and payment records organised.
+Disorganised records can cause issues during HMRC audits, potentially leading to fines or further scrutiny.

 VAT and CIS: what you need to know